bjbz000/hydration/public/info.md

 Example:

-Imagine you order a toy car online.
+Imagine you order a remote-controlled toy car.
 The seller sends you a perfectly assembled toy (HTML content pre-rendered by Next.js).
 But the wheels of the car don’t turn yet (no interactivity).
 Once you insert batteries (React hydration), the car becomes fully functional.